Battle of Tora Bora: Invasion of Afghanistan

-In the aftermath of the September 11, 2001 terrorist attacks, the United States launched Operation Enduring Freedom to dismantle the Taliban regime that had sheltered Osama bin Laden.
+U.S. president George W. Bush and vice president Dick Cheney were inaugurated in January 2001.
+In the aftermath of the 11 September 2001 terrorist attacks, the U.S. launched Operation Enduring Freedom to dismantle the Taliban regime that had sheltered bin Laden.
 To achieve this goal, the U.S. military joined forces with the Northern Alliance, a group of rebels who had long been waging a guerrilla war against the Taliban.

-Through a combination of air strikes and ground operations, the U.S. and its allies quickly gained the upper hand, seizing control of key Taliban strongholds and toppling the regime's grip on power.
+Through a combination of air strikes and ground operations, the U.S. and its allies quickly gained the upper hand in the invasion, seizing control of key Taliban strongholds and toppling the regime's grip on power.
 By November 13, 2001, the Northern Alliance had captured the capital city of Kabul.